frenetic-lang/tutorials/05-OxLearning.md

   builds this table by inspecting the source ethernet address and inport of every packet at the switch.

-- The *routing module* uses the table mapping hosts to ports in order to route incoming traffic.
-That is, if the switch receives a packet for destination _X_ and the learning module has learned that _X_ is accessible through port _N_, then the routing module forwards the packet directly out port _N_.
+- The *routing module* uses this table in order to route incoming traffic: if the switch receives a packet for destination _X_ and the learning module has learned that _X_ is accessible through port _N_, then the routing module forwards the packet directly out port _N_.
 (If the table does not have an entry for _X_, it simply floods the packet.)

 Naturally, you will begin by writing a `packet_in` function that learns host locations.